 The material is orthotropic.
 The stress values in axial as well as hoop direction need to be considered during analysis.
-Mechanical properties needed for analysis differ from steel piping: Ea – Elasticity modulus in the axial direction, Eh – Elasticity modulus in hoop direction, G – Shear modulus, vh/a – Poisson ratio hoop/axial, va/h – Poisson ratio axial/hoop.
-Material properties are different for each vendor, so please ask manufacturer for values needed for stress analysis in the database.
+Mechanical properties needed for analysis differ from steel piping: Ea – Elasticity modulus in the axial direction, Eh – Elasticity modulus in the hoop direction, G – Shear modulus, vh/a – Poisson ratio hoop/axial, va/h – Poisson ratio axial/hoop.
+Material properties are different for each vendor, so please ask the manufacturer for the values needed for stress analysis in the database.

 Linear expansion for GRP / GRE / FRP piping is much greater than for steel piping.
 Pressure elongation is significant (Bourdon effect), and thermal expansion is also great.
 Due to uneven heating of pipe wall thickness, the real thermal expansion is lower than thermal expansion for the full temperature range.
-To consider this piping behavior thermal expansion is multiplied by temperature range factor that is usually considered as 0.85.
+To consider this piping behavior thermal expansion is multiplied by the temperature range factor which is usually considered 0.85.

 Modeling of GRP / GRE / FRP / Reinforced HDPE Piping using PASS/Start-Prof